Empire Orders found in Pictures

 I have found several references to Yi Yong-ik receiving an Order of Merit from the Republic of Korea, but with no firm date of an award being given.
 One reference states, that because of his instructions from Emperor Kojong to work with the Imperial Russian Government, he was awarded the Order of Cultural Merit.
 The reference implies that the anti-communist regime in power during the 1960s and 70s, considered him to be “Pro-Russian” which could be construed as “Pro-Communist”.
 There is another reference which states that in August 1963, he received the Order of Civil Merit.
 There is still another reference, with no date given, that says he received the Order of Civil Merit 국민훈장 (國民勳章), Moran (Peony) Class 모란장 (牡丹章).
 On Jan.
 16, 1967, under Presidential Decree #2929, Korea’s system of Orders and Medals was revised.
 The revision included the creation of a new Civil Merit Order with the older Order of Cultural Merit being absorbed by this new order, so these references could all be one and the same.
 In 2002, there was a major re-evaluation of Yi Yong-ik’s life and career, and as a result, around 2005, his descendants were trying to get his award upgraded to an Order of National Foundation.

 Upon his death, Yi Yong-ik’s family had their property and positions confiscated by the Japanese.
-Nevertheless, his grandson, Lee Jong-ho 이종호 (李鍾浩 1885-1932) served as the headmaster of Boseong College, and worked in the anti-Japanese independence movement.
+Nevertheless, his grandson, Yi Jong-ho 이종호 (李鍾浩 1885-1932) served as the headmaster of Boseong College, and worked in the anti-Japanese independence movement.
 He was awarded the Order of National Foundation 건국훈장 (建國勳章) Presidential Class 대통령장 (大統領章).

 Horace Newton Allen 호러스 알렌 (1858-1932)